zanemooney/prs695-una-alumni/README.md

 // else

 //TODO: set the error in the session to read "Error updating record: "
-// and append the sql error message from the database
+// and append the SQL error message from the database

-// TODO: close the db connection header("location:index.php");
+// TODO: close the DB connection header("location:index.php");
 ?>
 ```